rjewing/P2PChat/README.md

 * **def notify_server()** - Log in and log out, notifies the server of an action, and changes the client itself.
 In most cases, just places an action in the queue.

 ## Server.py
-This file is responsible for
+This file is responsible for transferring messages between users, and managing a server for users to connect to.

 * **def init()** - Binds the socket to a host and port (address) and listens to it for connections.
 * **def run()** - Main thread, keeps the server alive while you want it to.